Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Transition rates spatio-temporal control

-We are now in a position to establish our central result, that the Markov law identified in Proposition \ref{prop:structureoflaw} is in fact the optimal solution claimed in Theorem \ref{thm:thm2}.
-It is important to note that so far we have only established that $\Pi^\star$ minimizes the relative entropy functional in Problem \ref{prob:partialSB}; this optimization revealed the structure of the solution.
-We still need to consider how the law distributes probability mass on individual paths, and that it is optimal in that it minimizes the relative entropy \eqref{eq:SB1} on paths as well.
-This is a consequence of the diagonal structure of scalings.
+We are now in a position to establish our central result.
+That is, the Markov law identified in Proposition \ref{prop:structureoflaw} is, in fact, the optimal solution claimed in Theorem \ref{thm:thm2} and sought for in Problem \ref{prob:KL-paths-mult}.
+It is important to note that so far, we have only established that if a law has a kernel coinciding with \eqref{eq:hats}, it is consistent with the given marginals.
+We still need to show how such a law weighs in on individual paths and that it is optimal in that it minimizes the relative entropy functional in \eqref{eq:SB1} or \eqref{eq:likelihoodfn}.
+As it turns out, this is a consequence of the diagonal structure of scalings.

-Indeed, the analysis leading to Proposition \ref{prop:structureoflaw} does not take into account how the law weighs in different paths from start to finish.
-The key to establishing our result is to observe first that the prior law $Q$ and the posterior $P^\star$ “share the same bridges,” i.e., under either law the probability of transitioning from $x_0$ to $x_\tau\in \Va$ (and $x_{\tau-1} \notin \Va$) along any particular path $(x_0, x_1, . . . , x_\tau )$ is a function of the path and {\em it is the same for either law}.
-Likewise, the probability of transitioning from $x_0$ to $x_t\in\Vt$ is also a function of the path but again identical for both laws.
+The key to seeing this is to observe first that the prior law $Q$ and the posterior $P^\star$ share the same pinned (Brownian) bridges, i.e., the probability of a stopped path (recall \eqref{eq:setofpaths}) conditioned on a start at some $x_0 \in \Vt$ and on first absorption at some $x_\tau\in \Va$ is the same under $Q$ or $P^\star$.
+Likewise, the probability of an unstopped path conditioned on a start at some $x_0 \in \Vt$ and on an end at some $x_t\in \Vt$ is the same under either law.
 This is shown next.